erfanalizada/flutter_theme_changer_erfan/README.md

 ### Option 1: Using ThemeColorPickerWidget (Expandable Picker)
 Place the color picker directly in your layout:
+Pass no colours to get the default colours in this widget.

 ```dart
 class HomeScreen extends StatelessWidget {